SumoLogic/sumologic-documentation/docs/search/copilot.md

 ### Key features

-Copilot reduces manual effort in log searches by combining prebuilt insights with natural language query analysis, eliminating the need for complex query syntax.
-Designed to address common challenges such as syntax errors and steep learning curves, Copilot enhances usability and accelerates time to insights across your organization.
-With sub-2-second response times with over 90% translation accuracy, Copilot ensures fast and dependable results for all supported log types.
+Copilot accelerates incident response by combining prebuilt contextual insights with natural language queries and enhancing time to insights for users across your organization.
+With sub-3-second response times with over 90% translation accuracy for most queries, Copilot ensures fast and dependable results for supported log sources.

 * **Natural language queries**.
-Ask questions in plain English—no need to enter query syntax.
+Ask questions in plain English.
 * **Contextual suggestions**.
 Get automated suggestions tailored to your search, accelerating your workflow.
 * **Conversation history**.
-Save and resume troubleshooting sessions without losing valuable context.
+Save and resume troubleshooting sessions without losing context.
 * **Auto-visualize**.
 Copilot automatically generates charts from search results, which you can add directly to dashboards.
 * **Log compatibility**.
-Copilot supports structured logs, semi-structured logs (e.g., Cohesity logs), and unstructured logs (e.g., Palo Alto Firewall) when Field Extraction Rules (FERs) are applied.
+Copilot supports structured logs, semi-structured logs (partial JSON), and unstructured logs (e.g., Palo Alto Firewall) when Field Extraction Rules (FERs) are applied.
 This ensures valuable insights across a variety of log formats.
 * **Enhanced query experience**.
-Provides auto-completion to streamline natural language queries.
+Auto-complete to streamline natural language queries.

-## Use cases

-Copilot supports users at all expertise levels:

-* **Novices**.
-Simplifies log analysis for new users or teams unfamiliar with Sumo Logic.
-* **Practitioners**.
-Provides query suggestions and assists with query refinement.
-* **Experts**.
-Offers IDE-style completion assistance for faster complex query building.

-## Security compliance and legal
+## Security and compliance

 Copilot leverages foundational models available through Amazon Bedrock.
 As a result, our Copilot compliance and security posture are inherited from Amazon Bedrock.
 For detailed information, refer to the following Amazon Bedrock security and compliance resources: